The Ten Commandments

 # 2. Verify the integrity of your software

 When installing the wallet, you may choose to download the package from the official clearnet or the tor hidden service, or to compile the source code from the official GitHub repository Please verify the signatures after completing downloads.
 The concern here is that you may accidentally fall for a phishing attempt and be on a malicious site downloading a malicious piece of software.

-# 3. Keep your mnemonic words and password safely stored (BOTH!)
+# 3. Backup your recovery words and password (BOTH!)

 # 4. Practice good labeling AND try to never reuse addresses

 Each time you generate an address to receive bitcoin or you send a transaction, you must label the address with the observers of this transaction.
 This label helps you use your bitcoin privately, and is stored exclusively on your device.
-Wasabi has strong coin control features, and as you continue to use the wallet, you can see how known are your coins, which is possible only if you practice good labeling.
+Wasabi has strong coin control features, and as you continue to use the wallet properly, you can see who knows about your coins.

-Lastly, if you must use an exchange, try to ask for a new deposit address on each deposit.
-In the same way that you should never receive Bitcoin to the same address twice, you should try to avoiding sending Bitcoin to the same address twice.
+Lastly, in the same way that you should never receive bitcoin to the same address twice, you should try to avoid sending bitcoin to the same address twice.
 So ask the recipients to provide you a new address for every transaction.

 # 5. CoinJoin whenever possible and be patient!

-The process of engaging in a CoinJoin is as simple as selecting a coin or coins to en-queue and entering your password.
-Once coins have en-queued for CoinJoining, you must keep your computer online and awake, as the coin join process is interactive.
-As a coin join is really just many users (up to 100) en-queuing coins at the same time, it may take up to two hours for you to successfully participate in a CoinJoin and clean outputs should only be spent once the coin join transaction is confirmed.
-For context, Wasabi currently does 18 CoinJoins a day, or roughly one every 1 hour and 20 minutes.
-As more users join the network, the frequency of these CoinJoins will go up.
-Lastly, if you are able and patient enough to re-mix your coins, please do so.
+The process of engaging in a CoinJoin is as simple as selecting a coin to enqueue and entering your password.
+Once coins have enqueued for coinjoining, you must keep your computer online and awake, because this is an interactive process.
+As a CoinJoin is just many users (up to 100) enqueuing coins, it may take up to one hour for you to successfully participate in a CoinJoin.

 For more information, please see the discussions here.

 Wasabi is designed to allow users to see their balances without any concern that a third party would be able to link your addresses to you, or to each other.
-Very few wallets can say this, but if you proceed to enter your address into a block explorer, or use a third party wallet with your keys or your hardware device - all bets are off.
+But if you proceed to enter your address into a block explorer, or use a wallet which trusts a third party server with your public keys - all bets are off.
 So if you want to check on the status of a transaction or the balance on an address, you should first:

-(c) Use a block explorer through Tor (e.g. Blockstream Esplora Tor) and generate new Tor identities for every query.
+- Use a block explorer through Tor (e.g. Blockstream Esplora Tor) and generate new Tor identities for every query.